moorejalen2800/Social_BackEnd/README.md

 # Installation

-You will need to run "npm install inquirer" for the inquirer package.
+In order to install this project you must clone this project on to your local machine.

 # Usage

-Clone my repository to your local machine, run "npm install inquirer" in the terminal, and then run "node index.js" to be prompted with questions that will generate your readme file.
+Clone my repository to your local machine, This project usage is for anyone that needs a back-end for their social network type site

 # License